 Saaz is the Old World steadfast standby made famous by Pilsner Urquell.
 It possesses the aromatic blend of earth and spice notable in European pilsners.

-Simcoe is a patented variety less than 10 years old that is quickly finding its way into the hearts of bitter-loving craft brewers.
+Simcoe is a patented variety that is quickly finding its way into the hearts of bitter-loving craft brewers.
 Intense pine aroma adds to the fresh, youthful vigor.
-Dual purpose but generally considered a bittering hop.

 Grow Your Own...Brew Your Own!
 Enhance the flavor, aroma, and uniqueness of your homebrew by growing your own hops, brewing herbs, and malt grains, using this book as your guide.

 A triploid hybrid of the English Fuggle released in 1976 from the USDA breeding program.
-This hop has moderate yields, matures early to mid-season and is tolerant to Downy Mildew and resistant to viral infection.
+Moderate yield, matures early to mid-season, tolerant to Downy Mildew, resistant to viral infection.